David Copperfield on creating a magical life: Don't ignore reality

-NEW YORK If you had to name just one person on Earth who is living his or her best life, David Copperfield would have to be among the finalists.
+NEW YORK (Reuters) - If you had to name just one person on Earth who is living his or her best life, David Copperfield would have to be among the finalists.

 From his childhood in Metuchen, New Jersey, he has spent his whole life immersed in the world of magic.